marwahaha/datamap/courses/earth-and-planetary-science-(eps)-109-computer-simulations-in-earth-and-planetary-sciences.md

 ---
 layout: course
-course-type: Method
 department: Earth and Planetary Science (EPS)
 course: 109
+course-name: Computer Simulations in Earth and Planetary Sciences
 title: Earth and Planetary Science (EPS) 109 Computer Simulations in Earth and Planetary Sciences
-course-name: Computer Simulations in Earth and Planetary Sciences
 units: 4
-prerequisites: MATH 1A or equivalent
-tools:
+tools: COMSOL
-description: This course covers the fundamentals of probability and random processes useful in fields such as networks, communication, signal processing, and control.
-Sample space, events, probability law.
-Conditional probability.
-Independence.
-Random variables.
-Distribution, density functions.
-Random vectors.
-Law of large numbers.
-Central limit theorem.
-Estimation and detection.
-Markov chains.
+description: Introduction to modern computer simulation methods and their application to selected Earth and Planetary Science problems.
+In hands-on computer labs, students will learn about numerical algorithms, learn to program and modify provided programs, and display the solution graphically.
+This is an introductory course and no programming experience is required.
+Examples include fractals in geophysics, properties of materials at high pressure, celestial mechanics, and diffusion processes in the Earth.
+Topics range from ordinary and partial differential equations to molecular dynamics and Monte Carlo simulations.
+cluster: Physical Science
 ---